LearnersGuild/curriculum-app/modules/Relational-Database-Design/exercises/RelaxiTaxi-Schema-Design.md

 Design the SQL schema for a taxi service called RelaxiTaxi

-### The schema design should satify the followign constraints:
+### The schema design should satisfy the following constraints:

 - [ ] A driver should have a `name`, `email`, `status`(available/busy)
 - [ ] A customer should have a `name`, `email`